 An ideal gas is composed of randomly moving minute particles, which undergo elastic collisions.
 Real gases are the ones which do not follow the ideal relations of gas law.
-The deviation of real gas from ideal gas behavior occurs due to the assumption that, if pressure increases the volume decreases.
+The deviation of real gas from ideal gas behaviour occurs due to the assumption that, if pressure increases the volume decreases.
 The volume will approach a smaller number but will not be zero because the molecules will occupy some space that cannot be compressed further.

 The experimental observation of gases correctly corresponds to its theoretical model.
 The difficulty arises when we test the extent to which the relationship, pV = nRT, the ideal gas equation, is followed to depict the actual pressure-volume-temperature relation of gases.
 To have a check on this point, let us plot pV versus V graph.
 At constant temperature the pV relation will be constant.
 The pV versus p graph will be a straight line parallel to x axis.